andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/testing/tdd-ios-swift-whats-goal.md

 ### A place for everything, and everything in its place

 Believe it or not, Test Driven Development is an extremely powerful tool for ensuring that code is written in the right place.
-But what do I mean by &#8220;the right place&#8221;?
+But what do I mean by "the right place&#8221;?

-In the object-oriented world, &#8220;places&#8221; are data structures, such as classes and structs, and their publicly accessible methods.
+In the object-oriented world, "places&#8221; are data structures, such as classes and structs, and their publicly accessible methods.

 When I employ TDD in a project, I will tend to be driven to making sure my code ends up in the right place.
 I'll give you an example: